SimDaeSoo/Ellie-Engine/README.md

-# Engine - 2d platform game engine
+# Engine - javascript 2d platform game engine
 ![screenshot](./images/screenshot.png)
-Open Source 2D Game Engine Using `typescript (javascript)`
+2D Game Engine Using `typescript (javascript)`
 the goal of this project is to create **efficient engine for huge tile platform 2D game** like terraria.

 ### Demos with pixi.js ###